Avoid The Burden Of Living The American Dream

 Is the pursuit of acquiring more and more stuff killing us?

-The average American home includes an astonishing 300,000 or more items and spends more than 1.2 trillion dollars on useless stuff.
+The average American home includes an astonishing 300,000 or more items, and spends over 1.2 trillion dollars on useless stuff.

-Is it a coincidence the current generation of Americans is the most stressed out, medicated, and depressed in history?
+Is it a coincidence the current generation of Americans is the most stressed out, drugged, and depressed in history?

-At this very moment over 253 billion dollars are being spent on advertisements trying to get you to spend more and more money to achieve the American Dream.
+Currently, over 253 billion dollars are being spent on advertisements to encourage people to spend more money to achieve the American Dream.

 As a result, more than half of Americans don’t use all of their paid vacation days.
-Even when they do take time off, many find it difficult to disconnect from the office, continue to check emails, or even take calls.
+Even when they take time off, many find it difficult to disconnect from the office, continue checking emails, or even take calls.

-The Bible talks more about materialism almost more than any other topic in the scriptures.
+The Bible talks more about materialism than any other topic in the scriptures.
 Jesus often spoke about the trappings of money.
-The new American Dream says you acquired all of your unnecessary stuff because you earned and deserve it.
+The new American Dream says you acquired all your unnecessary stuff because you earned and deserve it.

 Minimalism and Living The American Dream

-As a living simple Minimalist my idea of living the American Dream is more traditional.
+As a simple minimalist, my idea of living the American Dream is more traditional.

-Yes, I believe living the American Dream is the pursuit of Life, Liberty, and the pursuit of Happiness.
+Yes, I believe living the American Dream is the pursuit of Life, Liberty, and Happiness.

-I don’t believe in acquiring more and more stuff and Hustle Porn has anything to do with living the American Dream.
+I don’t believe in acquiring more and more stuff, and Hustle Porn has nothing to do with living the American Dream.

-I don’t really care about stuff.
-I like quality stuff but not the stuff in general.
-I like doing the things I like most, free time, and creating great memories with family and good friends.
+I don’t care about stuff.
+I like quality stuff, but not the stuff in general.
+I like doing the things I like most, such as spending free time and creating great memories with family and good friends.

-That seems unusual and even impossible but a constant barrage of advertisements 24 hours a day 7 days a week leads us to believe we can buy products to achieve living the American Dream.
+That seems unusual and even impossible, but a constant barrage of advertisements 24 hours a day, seven days a week, leads us to believe we can buy products to achieve the American Dream.

 You are even applauded for giving up some of what people are now calling the American Dream just to be happy.
 Duh!